Pa Sak Jolasid Dam: History

-Railway
+Railway and tourism

 The construction of the dam meant that the original line of the Northeastern Line Kaeng Khoi-Bua Yai Branch Line would be submerged under the reservoir.
 Therefore a railway viaduct was constructed in 1998 as a realignment of the line.
 It opened on 15 June 1998, along with the Pa Sak Jolasid Dam Railway Halt which was constructed to boost tourism in the area.

-From November to January of the following year annually, for a total of three months, the State Railway of Thailand (SRT) operates a special train known from Bangkok to Pa Sak Jolasid Dam.
-It operates only on weekends.
-The main highlight of this trip is when the train stops on the railway viaduct, allowing passengers to stroll and take pictures.
+From November to January each year (except during the New Year holidays), the State Railway of Thailand (SRT) operates a special train service from Bangkok to Pa Sak Jolasid Dam, running only on weekends for a period of three months.
+The main highlight of the journey is when the train stops on the railway viaduct, allowing passengers to stroll along the track and take photographs.

+At the dam area in Saraburi, Ban Tha Rit is a popular viewpoint located at the far end of the dam.
+This muban (village) has been a community for over 100 years, originally settled along the banks of the Pa Sak River.
+When the dam was constructed, the riverbanks were submerged, and the surrounding land transformed into vast grasslands instead of rice fields, corn fields, and coconut plantations as in the past.

+The area gained new attention as a tourist destination during the COVID-19 pandemic, when people sought open spaces where they could spend time outdoors and maintain social distance.
+Visitors, especially those from urban areas with limited access to nature, enjoyed activities in the open fields.
+Meanwhile, local residents who had been affected by the dam adapted by turning to livestock farming, raising goats, sheep, cows, and buffaloes.
+Feeding these animals has become a favorite activity for tourists, while also providing extra income for the villagers.

+Today, the area is a year-round attraction.
+When the reservoir is full, visitors can admire the dam's scenic beauty, while from February to August the surroundings are ideal for cycling, picnicking, and camping.

+Because of its picturesque landscape, tourists have nicknamed the area the "New Zealand of Thailand".